TimothyMuigai/ICS-3-project/README.md

 - pdf_handler.py
     This module processes PDF files.
 It includes functions for extracting text, parsing content, or any other operations related to PDF files.

-- audio_handler.py
-     This module processes audio files.
-It include functionalities like audio extraction and transcription.

 - database_operations.py
     This module manages interactions with the database.
 It includes functions for querying, updating, and managing data.